What is Capital Gains Tax in Cyprus? Everything You Need to Know (2026 Update)

 Finally, individuals are entitled to lifetime allowances which can also be added to the deductible amount before calculating the amount subject to Capital Gains Tax.

-Particularly, there are three types of allowances which an individual can claim:
+Particularly, there are three types of allowances which an individual can claim.
+As of January 2026, these are:

 Allowances€